pycalphad/pycalphad/INSTALLING.rst

 environment called ``pycalphad-dev``.
 From the Anaconda Prompt (Windows) or a terminal emulator (macOS or Linux)

-1. Add the conda channels ``conda config --add channels conda-forge; conda config --add channels pycalphad``
+1. Add the conda channels ``conda config --add channels conda-forge; conda config --add channels pycalphad; conda config --add channels msys2``
 2. Create the virtual environment and install pycalphad into it ``conda create -n pycalphad-dev pycalphad``
 3. Remove the installed pycalphad package so the development version can be installed ``conda remove --force -n pycalphad-dev pycalphad``
 4. Activate the environment ``activate pycalphad-dev`` (Windows) or ``source activate pycalphad-dev`` (macOS or Linux)